andresjoelv/bamazon/README.md

 # Bamazon

 A Node.js & MySQL command line Amazon-like storefront app that takes in customers orders and depletes stock from the stores Inventory.
+Demo command line app (CLI) that simulates the back end of a food business wholesale order platform with server storage and a managers login for administration abilities.
+Made using node.js, mySQL, vanilla javascript and jquery.

 ## bamazonCustomer.js
 ![](bamazonCustomerGif.gif)